 Although Transition Year is generally seen as the 1st year of a collective 3-year Senior Cycle, it is NOT the 1st year of the Leaving Cert Programme, which is strictly 2 years.
 It also does not require the students to pass any end-of-year state examination to begin their Leaving Cert Programme.

 Why not reach out to someone who has completed TY and see what they thought about it?
 Or ask your TY co-ordinator in your school if they have any information on the year?

 The Leaving Cert Programmes

-There are 3 distinct orientations within the Leaving Certificate Programme, each intended for a different outcome.
+There are 3 distinct orientations within the Leaving Certificate Programmes, all different from each other..
 These are:

 The Leaving Certificate Established (LCE) is the most common LC programme chosen by Irish senior students.

 Among the total 61,125 students who sat the Leaving Cert in 2021, 72.68% of them (44,425 students) took the traditional established LC in 2021.